MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 1. Select **Save**, and **Clear chat**.
 1. Continue testing your chat application to verify it doesn't provide any information that isn't grounded in retrieved data.
 For example, ask the following questions and explore the model's answers:

     `Where in Rome should I stay?`

     `I'm mostly there for the food.
 Where should I stay to be within walking distance of affordable restaurants?`

-    `Give me a list of five hotels in Trastevere.`
+    `Give me a list of five bed and breakfasts in Trastevere.`

     The model may provide you with a list of hotels, even when you instructed it not to give hotel recommendations.
 This is an example of inconsistent behavior.
 Let's explore whether the fine-tuned model performs better in these cases.